ietf-wg-cellar/matroska-specification/tags-precedence.md

 doesn't apply to a level but the actual value to use is not known, an empty `TagString` ((#tagstring-element)) or an empty `TagBinary` ((#tagbinary-element)) element **MUST** be used as the tag value for this level.

-See [@?MatroskaTags] for more details on common tag names, types and descriptions.
+See [@?I-D.ietf-cellar-tags] for more details on common tag names, types and descriptions.